Treharris Clubs

 I think these are local land ladies on a night out at the club

-The bouncers including “tiny” on the right
+The bouncers including “tiny” on the righ

 Tesco advert on side of club